 Drift Stealth 2

-The latest model from British outfit Drift has a lot to recommend it and offers a less expensive alternative to the GoPro range.
+Drift's newest Stealth camera has a lot to recommend, and it doubles as a less expensive alternative to the GoPro range.
 The design is solid and rugged, so it should survive all of the weather conditions you can throw at it, and the simple integrated display lets you know what mode you're in.
 It's also tiny and light, built to be "stealthy" so you barely notice it while doing your thing.

-Sony's line of action cameras have slowly but surely been growing in quality, and the X1000VR is its best effort yet.
-It can cope with 4K video recording - and comes with SteadyShot camera-shake compensation to make up for your not-still hands.
+Sony's line of action cameras have slowly but surely been growing in quality, and the X3000R is its best effort yet.
+It can easily do 4K video recording - and comes with SteadyShot camera-shake compensation to make up for your not-still hands.
 It's also in a compact bullet-shaped case, and offers extras such as GPS, NFC and Wi-Fi (for remote control).

 Shop for recommended action cameras on Amazon